Kotex Has Recalled Some Of Their Tampons Due To A Dangerous Defect — Here's What You Need To Know.

-A certain type of Kotex tampon has been recalled from select stores across Canada and the United States after the manufacturer received "a small number of reports of infections, vaginal irritation, localized vaginal injury, and other symptoms" from women who apparently had the products unravel inside of them.
+A certain type of Kotex tampon has been recalled from select stores across the United States and Canada after the manufacturer received "a small number of reports of infections, vaginal irritation, localized vaginal injury, and other symptoms" from women who apparently had the products unravel inside of them.

 In a news release issued on Tuesday, consumer-products company Kimberly-Clark said that the recall specifically affected “U by Kotex® Sleek® Tampons, Regular Absorbency, that were manufactured between October 7, 2016 and October 16, 2018 and distributed between October 17, 2016 and October 23, 2018.”